basecamp/policies/terms/index.md

 ## Copyright and Content Ownership

-1. All content posted on the Service must comply with U.S. copyright law.
+1. All content posted on the Services must comply with U.S. copyright law.
+We provide details on [how to file a copyright infringement claim](../copyright/index.md).
-2. We claim no intellectual property rights over the material you provide to the Service.
+2. We claim no intellectual property rights over the material you provide to the Services.
 All materials uploaded remain yours.
-3. The Company does not pre-screen content, but reserves the right (but not the obligation) in their sole discretion to refuse or remove any content that is available via the Service.
+3. We do not pre-screen content, but reserve the right (but not the obligation) in our sole discretion to refuse or remove any content that is available via the Service.
-4. The look and feel of the Service is copyright© to the Company.
+4. The names, look, and feel of the Services are copyright© to the Company.
 All rights reserved.
 You may not duplicate, copy, or reuse any portion of the HTML, CSS, JavaScript, or visual design elements without express written permission from the Company.
+5. You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Services, use of the Services, or access to the Services without the express written permission by the Company.
+6. You must not modify another website so as to falsely imply that it is associated with the Services or the Company.

 ## Services Adaptations and API Terms